lorenmt/vsl/README.md

 `local_latent_num` | 5 | 5|5|3|
 `batch_size` | 200 | 100 | 40 | 5|

-The source codes are fully commented.
-For any more details please look over the paper and source code.
+The implementations are fully commented.
+For any more details, please look over the paper and source code.

 Normally, training VSL from scratch requires 2 days on ModelNet in a fast computer, and requires 20-40 minutes on separately-trained image reconstruction experiment.